 Here are a couple of purposes that a product roadmap solves:

-- Describe your product’s vision and strategy
+- Describe your product’s vision and strategy to product teams.

 - Prepare a guideline for executing your product’s strategy